ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/charts-tooltips/index.md

 ### Example: Tooltip Position

 In this example we show how to change the tooltip's default position.
+Note that:

+- Instead of the tooltip being anchored to the highlighted marker node, it is anchored 80 pixels to the left and below the mouse pointer.

 <chart-example title='Tooltip Position' name='tooltip-position' type='generated'></chart-example>